JuliaManifolds/ManifoldDiff.jl/docs/src/basic_usage.md

 println(ManifoldDiff.gradient(s2, f, q, rb_onb_fd51))
 println(ManifoldDiff.gradient(s2, f, q, rb_onb_fwdd))
+println(ManifoldDiff.gradient(s2, f, q, rb_proj_zyg))
 ```

-`ManifoldDiff.jl` handles conversion of a Euclidean gradient in the embedding to the Riemannian one.
+`TangentDiffBackend` reduces dimensionality of the problem to the intrinsic dimension of the manifold, while `RiemannianProjectionBackend` relies on converting Euclidean gradient in the embedding to the Riemannian one.